In a Nutshell -- The Sequential Parameter Optimization Toolbox: Exploratory Fitness Landscape Analysis Using SPOT

-Plotting the final model from the \SPOT run might be the most generic way of visualizing the results, because during the optimization, the optimizer trusted this model.
+Plotting the final model from the \texttt{SPOT} run might be the most generic way of visualizing the results, because during the optimization, the optimizer trusted this model.
 So, why should it be considered unreliable after the optimization is finished?
-Based on the tuning results from Example~\ref{ex:resRf}, we will demonstrate how the final model, which was built during the \SPOT run, can be plotted.
-Since the model is stored in the result list from the \SPOT run, i.e., in \Rcode{resRf}, the parameter \Rcode{resRf\$modelFit} can be passed as an argument to the \Rcode{plotModel()} function.
-The result is shown in Fig.~\ref{fig:plotSpot3DsurfRes}. \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}
+Based on the tuning results from the previoius example (using the \texttt{resRf} data), we will demonstrate how the final model, which was built during the \texttt{SPOT} run, can be plotted.
+Since the model is stored in the result list from the \texttt{SPOT} run, i.e., in \texttt{resRf}, the parameter \texttt{resRf\$modelFit()} can be passed as an argument to the \texttt{plotModel()} function.
+The result is shown in the following Figure.
+It shows a surface plot from the \texttt{SPOT} run with random forest.